Chartre History, Family Crest & Coats of Arms

-occupational name born by someone who worked as a transporter of goods.
-It is derived from the Anglo-Norman French word "caretier."
+The name Chartre was originally an occupational name borne by someone who worked as a transporter of goods.
+It is derived from the Anglo-Norman French word "caretier".

 Early Origins of the Chartre family